 - Swear fees for swearing an Oath, currently £7 if there is a Will but no Codicil

 - Certainty Search – these are not obligatory, but we do recommend them.
 This is a search of the national will register to check to see if there may be a later Will on the register that the executors do not know about – this protects the executor from personal liability in certain circumstances and usually costs about £108

 - Trustee Act Notices – these are searches in the London Gazette and local newspaper that advertise for unknown claims against the Estate and provide statutory protection for the executors in relation to claims of which they are innocently unaware.
 Again they are not mandatory, but we do recommend them in all cases.
 The cost is usually about £200.

 - Unclaimed Assets search (where necessary) – £25.

 - Land Registry fees (where applicable) which will vary according to the nature of the transaction

 - Incidental expenses such as bankruptcy searches to verify that the executors may safely distribute assets to the beneficiaries – £2 per person

-We generally find that it takes between two to three months to obtain the Grant of Probate for a straightforward estate.
+We generally find that it takes between three to five months to obtain the Grant of Probate for a straightforward estate.
 For taxable estates, this is usually three to six months.
 Obtaining the Grant is not however the end of the process.
 The Grant is simply the key that unlocks the estate and enables the executors to deal with the estate assets and liabilities.
 We hope to conclude the administration of straightforward estates within six to twelve months, but it can of course take longer and will depend upon individual circumstances.